The Power of Product Tagging in Shopify

 Example:

-A hoodie might be in the “Outerwear” category and the “Winter Essentials” collection, but tagged with unisex, cotton-blend, color-black, and size-xl.
+A hoodie might be in the “Outerwear” category and the “Winter Essentials” collection, but tagged with unisex, cotton-blend or color-black.

 Why Tags Matter More Than You Think